-We are well underway preparing 2020 harvest gross margin accounts for our arable clients.
-A comparison of the 2020 harvest against the 2019 harvest, drawn from clients’ year-end accounts, is summarised below:
+We have now completed all gross margin accounts for the 2020 harvest across our portfolio of arable clients.
+A comparison of the 2020 harvest against the 2019 harvest, drawn from clients’ year end accounts, is summarised below:

-- Wheat outputs show an increase of £16 per acre to £640 per acre for our top performers, against a £10 per acre drop for all farms from £569 per acre to £559 per acre.
+Wheat output shows an increase of £43 per acre to £667 per acre for our top performers, against a £32 per acre drop for all farms from £569 per acre to £537 per acre.

 Information for readers: This material is published for the information of clients.
 It provides only an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.
 Therefore no responsibility for loss occasioned by any person acting or refraining from action as a result of the material can be accepted by the authors or the firm.